Dunn Mabika Hove: Personal life

 He was born in 1959 in Mberengwa district of the Midlands Province.
 Colonel Mabika Hove was educated up to Form 4 at Chegato High School in Mberengwa together with the likes of Major General Trust Mugoba Chief-of-Staff (Administration) and Quartermaster of the Zimbabwe National Army.
 Other school mates include Misheck Zhou, Runesu Tofa, Phineas Makhurane, the late politician Byron Hove, Eleck Mashingaidze and the late MDC Secretary for Economic Affairs, Industry and Commerce Dr. Mfandaidza Hove.

 Rhodesian Bush War/Second Chimurenga

 He joined the Rhodesian Bush War/Second Chimurenga in 1976 and was trained in Mozambique at as a ZANLA militant.
 It was during training in Mozambique that he adopted the war name of Paris Checherere.
-After joining the front as a medical officer, he rose through the ranks to become a detachment commander in the Gaza province which was led by General Constantine Chiwenga (who was first Commissar then Provincial Commander), the current commander of the Zimbabwe Defence Forces and Retired Brigadier General (Judge Advocate General) George Chiweshe (who was the Provincial Commissar), now Judge President of Zimbabwe.
+After joining the front as a medical officer, he rose through the ranks to become a detachment commander in the Gaza province which was led by General Constantine Chiwenga (who was first Commissar then Provincial Commander), the current commander of the Zimbabwe Defence Forces and Retired Brigadier General (former Judge Advocate General) George Chiweshe (who was the Provincial Commissar), former Judge President of the High Court of Zimbabwe and current Judge of the Supreme Court of Zimbabwe.
 Other operational commanders in Gaza provinces include the late liberation hero Brigadier General Charles Tigwe Gumbo.